mountblue/javascript-full-stack-path/README.md

 **Themed Ecommerce Website**

 	Pick a website or theme of your choice and build it without looking at the source code.

-	Submit the URL to the Git repository and the URL where the project is deployed.
-Please name the repository theme-(name) e.g. (theme-john)

-## Web Architecture Overview

-**Session** on Web Architecture Overview

 ## JavaScript and Ecosytem